arp242/gogo-release/README.markdown

       `.gogo-release`.
    3. Make sure the right compiler is used by adding `CC=..` to the build matrix.
+   4. You're probably best off using an older libc version for best compatability.

    Support is minimal at the moment; tools like [xgo][xgo] may offer a better experience if you want to cross-compile to many different platforms.

-2. A previous version also included code for automatically creating a GitHub release and uploading it.
+3. A previous version also included code for automatically creating a GitHub release and uploading it.
 I later removed this as I felt it was too complex and uploading is just a few clicks (I got carried away).
-You can still it in your own shell script if you want: https://github.com/arp242/gogo-release/blob/5a2de679869746331b63f942dd381334f50d3dd3/gogo-release#L70
+You can still add it in your own shell script if you want: https://github.com/arp242/gogo-release/blob/5a2de679869746331b63f942dd381334f50d3dd3/gogo-release#L70

 [gor]: https://github.com/goreleaser/goreleaser